SEO Competitor Analysis: A Step-By-Step Guide

 A critical part of any SEO strategy is competitor analysis.
 This guide explains how to conduct one for your site, including keyword and rank analysis.

-If you want to climb up the search engine results pages (SERPs), it’s helpful to do a competitive SEO analysis to learn where your competition ranks and for what keywords.
-When you know what your competitors are doing well at and what opportunities they’re missing out on, you can use those insights to increase your own rankings.
+If you want to improve your rankings on search engine results pages (SERPs), it’s essential to perform a competitive SEO analysis to learn where your competition ranks and for what keywords.
+When you know what your competitors are doing well and what opportunities they’re missing out on, you can use those insights to boost your own rankings and, by extension, your organic traffic.
 A proactive approach to SEO competitive analysis helps you understand:

 - Where keyword opportunities are

 - What types of content users respond to for specific keywords

 - What SEO strategies are working for competitors in your space

 - Where you should focus your time to optimize for conversions

 Use this SEO competitor analysis guide to learn about the benefits of competitor analysis in SEO and how to execute it effectively.